jswrenn/site/content/blog/semver-snares-alignment.md

 </code></pre>

 ## `repr(transparent)`
-The `repr(transparent)` attribute also provides a mechanism for observing the alignment of a type.
+The `repr(transparent)` attribute provides a mechanism for observing the alignment of a type.
 The `repr(transparent)` attribute can be applied to types where:
 - at most one field has size greater-than zero, and
 - all *other* fields have minimum alignment equal to 1